Andrey-oss/Andrey-oss/README.md

 - I love exploring new security tools and making handy scripts for everyday use
 - Always happy to help others get started with Termux or Android kernel hacking
+- Every day I learn something new and implement ideas in code

 ---